Muskan-Mangal/ChoreDoor/README.md

 # ChoreDoor

 It's a single-page website that plays a little fully-functional game.
 A little example of how HTML, CSS, and JavaScript interact harmoniously to produce a dynamic website.
+Made with the help of a project walkthrough video from codeacademy with the sole purpose of learning.

 ## Project Structure